starullo/IMS-Starter/README.md

 Coverage: 80.2%
 # Inventory Management System

-An application that allows the user to interact with a database using a Command-Line Interface.
+An application that allows users to interact with a database using a Command-Line Interface.
 Users can perform various operations on customers, items, and order entities in the database.

 ## Getting Started